 The goal of our analysis is to learn Ti'it1,t2, which in turn encodes information on the fate potential of cells in each state i, and the rate by which cells transition between states.
-In typical population-sampling experiments such as scRNA-seq, an important caveat is that the transition map is shaped not only by the dynamics of cells, but also by the rates of cell division and loss from the tissue (see Supplemental Note 1).
-Errors in lineage tracing also affects how well we can recover the transition map (see Supplemental Note 2).
+In typical population-sampling experiments such as scRNA-seq, the transition map is shaped by the dynamics of cells, and by the rates of cell division and loss from the tissue (see Supplemental Note 1).
+Errors in lineage tracing affect how well we can recover the transition map (see Supplemental Note 2).

 Previous work has sought to infer Ti'it1,t2, from Pi't1, Pit2 only1.
 Here we greatly constrain the inference problem using the dynamics of clones.
 By clone we mean a set of cell states (≥0 cells) that arise from a common ancestor cell.
 Experimentally, we use “clone” to mean a set of (≥1) cell states that share the same barcode, a genetically heritable element.
 Clones may be labeled by a static barcode, or by accruing barcodes through mutation or further integration events that label sub-clones.
 Barcode accrual allows a cell to associate with multiple detected clonal barcodes.